yoshiakit/profile/README.md

 # profile
-Here's a brief neet-to-knows about myself:)
+Here's a brief need-to-knows about myself:)

 ## Summation